highcharts/sonification-studio/README.md

 # Sonification Explorer

-Edit data and create charts that play sound.
+Edit data and create charts and sonifications.
 Developed by [Highcharts](https://www.highcharts.com).
 Designed in collaboration with [Georgia Institute of Technology](https://www.gatech.edu/).

 ## License

 This project is MIT licensed, but makes use of the proprietary Highcharts library.
-A [Highcharts license](https://highcharts.com) is required for commercial use.
+A suitable [Highcharts license](https://highcharts.com) is required for all commercial use.
+This is important if you are making forks or installing the tool on your own servers.

 ## Develop